peterborkuti/octopi/README.md

-Install Octopi on Raspberry pi
+## Install CUPS with Octopi on Raspberry pi and use your old HP printer

 Install OctoPi using the Raspberry Pi Imager: https://octoprint.org/download/